 Catherine Meek, Executive Director, has been involved with School on Wheels since 1999, starting as a volunteer tutor.
 She was elected as a Board member in 2002, Chief Operating Officer in 2005 and Executive Director in 2009.
 She believes that education is a right of every child and an economic imperative for our society, especially for homeless students if they are to break the cycle of extreme poverty and know that their lives can improve through education.

-Matt Raab, Program Director, is a former elementary school teacher who has worked for School on Wheels in many different capacities for the past seven years.
-He has over ten years of experience working with homeless and at- risk children.
-As Program Director, he develops and oversees the infrastructure of the program and supports team members in doing outreach to families, partner organizations and donors in the community.
-Matt holds a Bachelor’s Degree in Elementary education from Penn State University.
+Matt Raab, Program Director, is a former elementary school teacher who has worked for School on Wheels in many different capacities since 2004.
+He has been working with homeless and at- risk children all across the country since 2000.
+As Program Director, he leads the Program Team to develop and oversee the infrastructure of the tutoring program, including tutor training, academic and career resources, and digital learning.
+Matt holds a Bachelor’s Degree in Elementary Education from Penn State University.

 Janet Lang, Regional Director, joined School on Wheels in 2005 as a Regional Coordinator.
 In her current position, Janet manages the activities of all School on Wheels Coordinators.
 Prior to School on Wheels, Janet worked at the Natural History Museum of Los Angeles County.
 Her background also includes an additional five years experience working with various non-profit organizations and more than seven years experience working with children.
 Janet graduated from the University of California, Los Angeles with a Bachelor’s Degree in History.

 Sinead Chilton, Marketing Director, has been involved with School on Wheels since 2004.
 She is responsible for marketing, media relations, web design, and fundraising events.
 As a volunteer tutor in Ventura County Sinead has tutored ten children and is passionate about students succeeding in school despite their circumstances.
 Sinead received her Bachelor of Science degree from Liverpool University.